MarkyTurtle/Batman---Amiga/gamesource/code5/README.md

-# Example Workspace for Amiga Assembly extension
+# CODE5.IFF

-This workspace will be downloaded by the Amiga Assembly extension.
+This project contains the main code for Level 5 (Cathedral).

-Please see the [getting started page](https://github.com/prb28/vscode-amiga-assembly/wiki/Getting-started) to see how to use it.
+There is a test build that enables the level to be built and played in VSCode using the Amiga Assemly plug-in.